markaren/E-book_cpp/Chapter4/move.md

 }
 ```

-In this example, we create a string named source and then copy its content to another string called destination.
+In this example, we create a string named `source` and then copy its content to another string called `destination`.
 This copying process can be inefficient, especially if the string is large because it duplicates the data, consuming more memory and time.

 Now, let's use move semantics to make this more efficient: